PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Get-CosmosDbUri](Get-CosmosDbUri.md)

-Return the URI of the CosmosDB that Rest APIs requests will be sent to.
+Return the URI of the Cosmos DB that Rest APIs requests will be sent to.

 ### [Get-CosmosDbUser](Get-CosmosDbUser.md)

-Return the users in a CosmosDB database.
+Return the users in a Cosmos DB database.

 ### [Get-CosmosDbUserDefinedFunction](Get-CosmosDbUserDefinedFunction.md)

-Return the user defined functions for a CosmosDB database collection.
+Return the user defined functions for a Cosmos DB database collection.

 ### [Get-CosmosDbUserDefinedFunctionResourcePath](Get-CosmosDbUserDefinedFunctionResourcePath.md)